 And there’s still the Game of Thrones costumes to share with you!

 The GOT display was the centerpiece of this exhibit and posting just a picture or five here isn’t going to do it any justice.
 I took 50 pictures of that area ALONE.
-So I’ll save that for Part 2 of FIDM’s 13th Art of Television Costume Design next week!
+So I’ll save that for the next part of FIDM’s 13th Art of Television Costume Design next time!